Find Your Perfect School

 This is a welcome development considering that Monroe College celebrates diversity primarily because of its melting pot culture, partly thanks to its international student body.
 This college prides itself on its multi-ethnic, multicultural, and multi-generational institution that welcomes everybody regardless of race, gender, and religion.

-Such a celebration of diversity becomes more evident during graduation day when the students, faculty, and staff celebrate with the graduates.
+Such a celebration of diversity becomes more evident on graduation day when the students, faculty, and staff celebrate with the graduates.
 There’s a sea of color and achievements recognized every graduation day, too.

 Festivals and events celebrating ethnic groups are common at Monroe College, too.
 There’s also a student club for LGBTQ+ and their allies whose environment makes it safe to discuss their unique experiences.